Tatum’s layup at buzzer gives Celtics 115-114 win over Nets | Times Leader

 Click here to subscribe today or Login.

-BOSTON (AP) — Jayson Tatum made a layup at the buzzer on a pass from Marcus Smart to give the Boston Celtics a dramatic 115-114 victory over the Brooklyn Nets in the Game 1 of their first-round playoff series on Sunday.
+Tatum made a layup at the buzzer on a pass from Marcus Smart to give Boston a dramatic 115-114 victory over the Brooklyn Nets on Sunday in Game 1 of their first-round playoff series.

+“When he took that dribble we just kind of made eye contact.
+He made a great pass,” Tatum said.
+“It doesn’t get any better than that.
+A buzzer-beater in a playoff game at home.”

+Tatum scored 31 points, the last two on the first buzzer-beater of his career.
+It was Boston’s first in the postseason since Paul Pierce in 2010 against the Heat.

+Tatum’s bucket came after a poised Boston possession in the frantic final seconds.
+Kevin Durant missed on the other end, Boston rebounded and raced up the court, electing not to call a timeout.

-Tatum scored 16 of his 31 points in the second half, the final two after a .
-Jaylen Brown dribbled toward the middle and swung the ball out to Smart, who fired it into a cutting Tatum, who spun around and dropped in his layup just before time expired.
+Jaylen Brown dribbled toward the middle and swung the ball out to Smart.
+He fired it into a cutting Tatum, who spun around and dropped in his layup just before time expired.

+“I’ve always been told you have more time than you realize you have,” Smart said.
+“I was about to throw it to Al (Horford) off the dribble and I saw JT cut at the last minute.”

+“I think that’s kind of a microcosm for our season, guys moving the ball being unselfish,” coach Ime Udoka said.

-Brown added 23 points.
-Al Horford had 20 points and 15 rebounds, and Smart finished with 20 points, including four 3-pointers.
+Brown added 23 points for the Celtics, who host Game 2 on Wednesday.
+Horford had 20 points and 15 rebounds, and Smart finished with 20 points, including four 3-pointers.

 Durant added 23 points but shot just 9 of 24.